spanou/baremetal-super-minimal/docs/getting-started.md

 Breakpoint 2, _start () at ./src/startup.s:35
 ```

 3. The startup.s application does something very simple, it loads the character string 'Hello World' in the R0 to R10 registers, leaving R11, and R12 untouched.
-So let's examine the registers to see if they are the right values after execution and before hiting the endlessLoop section.
+So let's examine the registers to see if they are the right values after execution.
 As you can see GDB has highligted all the values that changed since the first breakpoint was hit.

 ![make-debug-qemu](./img/make-debug-qemu-02.png)

-If you look carefull you will see that:
+If you look carefully you will see that:
 ```bash
 R0 == 0x48 == 'H'
 R1 == 0x65 == 'e'